Marvinda0/quake2-full/readme.md

 This is a custom Quake II mod that transforms the original real-time gameplay into a **turn-based tactical experience**, inspired by strategy games like XCOM.

 In this mod, you control a team of 5 player units, taking turns to move, shoot, and rotate, while facing off against 5 AI-controlled enemy units.
-Each side takes turns, one unit at a time, in a sequential loop — making every decision count.
+Each side takes turns, one unit at a time, in a sequential loop.

 ---